 It is useful to assign a per-node administrative tag to a router in the OSPF domain and use it as an attribute associated with the node.
-The per-node administrative tag can be used in variety of applications, for ex: - Traffic-engineering applications to provide different path-selection criteria, - Prefer or prune certain paths in Loop Free Alternate (LFA) backup selection via local policies.
+The per-node administrative tag can be used in variety of applications, for example:

+- (a) Traffic-engineering applications to provide different pathselection criteria. - (b) Prefer or prune certain paths in Loop Free Alternate (LFA) backup selection via local policies as defined in [I-D.ietf-rtgwg-lfa-manageability].

-This document provides mechanisms to advertise per-node administrative tags in the OSPF.
-Path selection is a functional set which applies both to TE and non-TE applications and hence new TLV for carrying per-node administrative tags is included in Router Information LSA [RFC4970] .
+This document provides mechanisms to advertise per-node administrative tags in OSPF for route and path selection.
+Route and path selection functionality applies to both to TE and non Traffic Engineering (TE) applications and hence new TLV for carrying per-node administrative tags is included in Router Information (RI) Link State Advertisement (LSA) [I-D.ietf-ospf-rfc4970bis].